silversub/terraform/provider/dns-datasources.md

 {:tsSymptoms: .tsSymptoms}
 {:step: data-tutorial-type='step'}

-# DNS service data sources
+# DNS services data sources
 {: #dns-data-sources}

 You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.

 Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
 {: important}

 ## `ibm_dns_permitted_networks`
 {: #dns-permitted-network}